juanravm/MicroSeqProfiler/README.md

     is an R package used for the these differential abundance methods and the graphical illustration of the differentially active microbial metabolic pathways.

+Each package has his own requirements and the installation method is explained in more detail in the provided link.